Tag: TIER 11

 The new mode, which you can activate, is the “Pillbox” mode.
 It completely disables you from moving forward or backward, but it gives you better gun handling and DPM boost, making you a glass cannon.
 In theory, this mode sounds great, but if you are spotted, you can’t move at all; it takes time to get out of this Pillbox mode, and by that time, you will be nailed by enemy tanks and artillery.

 It is nice to have more options on engagements, but it feels like you sacrifice too much when it comes to armor in order to receive these options.
+After the buffs in 2.1.1, the tank is just so slightly better when using the pillbox mode, but still, 5 seconds to switch to pillbox mode is too long, and it makes the tank feel clunky.

 Rating: B Tier